 Plaintiff was riding on her boyfriend’s motorcycle when a truck pulled out in front of them.
 Plaintiff died in the motorcycle accident and her estate sue both the boyfriend and the other driver.
 The jury found boyfriend was 25% at fault (for speeding) and the other driver 75% at fault.
 Amount of damages to the estate were disputed because Plaintiff had apparently estranged from her parents.
 The jury awarded $90,000.

 THAO v.
 FRANCHISE FOOD SYSTEMS LLC (2018 – Ramsey County) – COFFEE BURN = $24,000

 Plaintiff was in the drive-thru at a McDonalds when an employee spilled hot coffee on her while handing it out the delivery window.
 Plaintiff alleged second-degree burns and permanent scarring of her right breast.
 A jury in Ramsey County awarded $24,000 in damages.
 Please note the difference between this case and the infamous Stella Liebeck McDonald’s coffee spill case.
 In this case, the coffee was spilled on the plaintiff by the employee, as opposed to the coffee being too hot.

 MARQUARDT v.
 TWIN CITIES ORTHOPEDICS (2017 – Hennepin) – SURGICAL ERROR = $2.4 mil

-Defendant orthopedic surgeon allegedly encountered signs of infection during knee replacement surgery but negligently elected to ignore infection and continue with surgery anyway.
-Plaintiff allegedly suffered brain injury and other serious physical injuries as a result of infection.
+Defendant orthopedic surgeon allegedly encountered signs of infection during knee replacement surgery, but negligently elected to ignore infection and continue with surgery, anyway.
+Plaintiff allegedly suffered a brain injury and other serious physical injuries as a result of infection.
 The jury awarded $2.4 million in damages.